newaeonweb/laravel-angular-promo-1/READNE.md

 Note the first line we using the Eloquent ORM shortcut `(DB::table())` to previously delete the bands tables if exist.
 On next post we go deeper on Eloquent ORM, for now let's focus on create our first seed.

-9. Open `server/database/seeds/DatabaseSeeder.php` and add the following line of code, right after the `UsersTableSeeder` comment:
+5. Open `server/database/seeds/DatabaseSeeder.php` and add the following line of code, right after the `UsersTableSeeder` comment:

 ```php
   $this->call(BikesTableSeeder::class);
 ```

+> You can read more about **Eloquent ORM** at [chapter 5 - Creating a Restful API using Laravel Framework (Part I)](https://github.com/newaeonweb/Hands-On-Full-Stack-Web-Development-with-Angular-6-and-Laravel-5#chapter-5-creating-a-restful-api-using-laravel-framework-part-i).

 Now is time to running our seed and fill the database.
-We can do this in two ways, we can just run the BandSeeder command: `php artisan db:seed --class=BandsTableSeeder` individually or use the command: `php artisan db:seed` that will run all seeds.
+We can do this in two ways, we can just run the **BandSeeder** command: `php artisan db:seed --class=BandsTableSeeder` individually or use the command: `php artisan db:seed` that will run all seeds in our project.

 As we are at the beginning of our development we will execute the command to load all the seeds.

-10. Open your Terminal window and type the following command:
+6. Open your Terminal window and type the following command:

   `php artisan db:seed`

-At the end of the previous command we see a success message **Seeding: BandsTableSeeder**, Bravo! now we have our first records on ower database.
+At the end of the previous command we see a success message **Seeding: BandsTableSeeder**, Bravo! now we have our first records on our database.
 Let's check the records.

-11. Still on you terminal window, type the tinker command:
+7. Still on you terminal window, type the `tinker` command:

   `php artisan tinker`

-12. Now let's check our database table with the following command:
+8. Now let's check our database table with the following command:

   `DB::table('bands')->get();`

----
+The output on terminal window will be something like a JSON representing the three records with our bands.

+> This post was inpired by the book: [Hands-On Full Stack Web Development with Angular 6 and Laravel 5](https://www.packtpub.com/web-development/hands-full-stack-web-development-angular-6-and-laravel-5), from [Fernando Monteiro](http://newaeonweb.com.br/about/), released on July/2018 by [Packt](https://www.packtpub.com/).

+Continues on the next post...